 Finally, small businesses may have a lot of trouble finding angel investors willing to become involved in the company, as the risk involved in becoming an angel investor for a startup is quite high and investors will be careful in choosing which companies they will support.

 Is Angel Investing Right for Your Business?

-Once you have considered these upsides and downsides of using angel investing to fund your business, you should be well equipped to make a decision regarding your use of this method of financing.
+Once you have considered the pros and cons of using angel investing to fund your business, you should be well equipped to make a decision regarding your use of this method of financing.
 Angel investing can be great for companies that are hoping to experience explosive growth, but businesses that intend to remain small may want to think about their other options as to not sacrifice ownership of the company.

 When a small business owner is hoping to not sacrifice their equity while also remaining debt-free, invoice factoring can be the perfect solution.
 By selling accounts receivable to a factoring company, your business will neither give up ownership nor take out a loan while getting the money that you need to fund short-term opportunities.
-Call Factor Finders today to learn more about how you can begin factoring your invoices so that your company can grow.
+Give us a call today to learn more about how you can begin factoring your invoices so that your company can grow.